iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > This has been super helpful for the pandemic.
 Do have some issues for the 2 times I used it connecting to the video call.
 Seems to look like it freezes and the doc is either not joining or something is wrong and no indication of what it is.<br> :date: __2020-12-10 16:26:53__

 > A little glitchy at first.
 Was unable to add my medication and allergy history.
 The problem resolved itself within a few days.
 Other than that, a fantastic application.
 Easy to use, quality video and audio, and a plethora of healthcare providers at your fingertips<br> :date: __2020-12-03 18:14:50__

-> The sound was horrible, couldn't hear a word from what the doctor was saying, although I did the sound test.
-Now, I have no sound on YouTube, volume is all the way up, but can barely hear.<br> :date: __2020-11-30 19:39:17__

-> The interface could use some improvements but overall the concept is helpful and has potential.<br> :date: __2020-11-25 22:47:36__

-> Works well, give you a reminder when session is available<br> :date: __2020-11-25 19:19:29__

-> Great video, sound wouldn't work<br> :date: __2020-11-18 16:18:16__